 - 1. A current résumé: describe all RN work experience, with dates and positions and provide a brief description of responsibilities, including evidence of leadership in practice.
 If applicable, describe experience related to chosen program area of interest.
 Identify professional involvement, awards, volunteer work, publications, and/or committee membership. - 2.
 Three references: one academic, one professional from a clinical nursing supervisor who can attest to your competence as a registered nurse, and one other from a healthcare professional - 3.
-School of Nursing Background Check form: Complete this interactive PDF form by providing requested information in the spaces provided.
-Print, sign and submit to UW Tacoma MN program. - 4.
 Statement of goals to address the following: - Your essay is meant to convey information about why you are pursuing a graduate nursing degree, why you are choosing your desired area of study, and how your graduate experience is necessary for reaching your professional goals. - Review the UW Tacoma Master of Nursing "Philosophy of Graduate Education" and "Conceptual Framework for Graduate Education."
 Use this information to brainstorm ideas and identify the fit between yourself and the program philosophy. - Identify the MN study option you are intending to pursue. - Discuss your unique attributes and background and how these contribute to your understanding and goals in nursing. - Avoid outlines and lists.
 You will be evaluated in part on your ability to communicate effectively in writing. - The maximum length of the essay should not exceed three pages, typewritten and double spaced, using a 12-point font.

-5. Agreement to adhere to the Essential Behaviors for Admission, Continuation and Graduation and Social Networking Policy.
+4. Agreement to adhere to the Essential Behaviors for Admission, Continuation and Graduation and Social Networking Policy.